 Then I realized – well this is just silly.
 Why am I typing up the same must-do list for friend after friend after friend when I could build it out and immortalize it on the interwebz for all to enjoy?

-And so, voila: Here’s my suggested itinerary for how to spend 5 days in New York!
+And so, voila: Here’s my suggested New York itinerary for how to spend 5 days in New York!

 If it’s your first time in NYC, you likely have tunnel vision for the most famous (and touristic) sights in New York.
-Why wait, when you could enjoy them on Day 1?
+Why wait, when you could enjoy them on Day 1 of your 5 day New York itinerary?

-Next, head over to 5th Ave at 82nd St to visit the Met Museum (or alternatively: the Guggenheim).
+Next, head over to 5th Ave at 82nd St to visit the Met Museum (or alternatively: the Guggenheim, if you prefer modern art).
 The Met is so massive that you’ll only see a fraction of it, so pick a section or two that interest you and aim to tackle just those.
 The museum has a suggested donation of $25 but you can pay however much (or little as) you like.
 If you visit sometime in the May-October range, you should definitely check out the rooftop bar – the view is fantastic!

 I don’t recommend dinner in Midtown – it’s overpriced and not so great.
 If you want to stay in this general area, head west towards 9th Ave where there are lots of low key, affordable ethnic eats.
 For something a little nicer (and pricier), head to the Upper West Side (between 60th & 80th Street).